robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 await session.CloseAsync();
 ```

-Right after connecting, there already may be an open scene, project, or a package (from now on collectively referred to as a *workplace**).
+Right after connecting, there already may be an open scene, project, or package (from now on collectively referred to as a *workplace**).
 Interacting with the workplace at that point is unsafe.
-You must first invoke the `InitializeAsync` method to load required information, specifically:
+You must first invoke the `InitializeAsync` method to load the required information, specifically:
 - Object types and their actions
 - Metadata of all scenes, projects, and packages
 - Server information (such as the API and server version)

 >  **NOTE - Maximum efficiency**
 > During initialization, you may set `LoadData` to `false`, which skips loading the required information.
-> Methods prefixed with `Reload` can then be used to load this data at a later time (for normal usage, these method can be safely ignored).
+> Methods prefixed with `Reload` can then be used to load this data later (for normal usage, these methods can be safely ignored).
 > This can be useful for specific use-case applications to maximize I/O efficiency.
 > Note that doing this invalidates all `null` type hints of the library.

-If your client applications is not purely read-only and will modify the data,
+If your client application is not purely read-only and will modify the data,
-you will also have invoke `RegisterAndSubscribeAsync` method to register a user.
+you will also have to invoke the `RegisterAndSubscribeAsync` method to register a user.
 This will allow you to acquire object locks and allow you to invoke all RPC methods.
-This method will also register you for robot joint and end effector pose updates, if a workplace is open.
+This method will also register you for robot joint and end effector pose updates if a workplace is open.

 >  **NOTE - Locked robots and event updates**
 > If a robot is locked during registration, the library will be unable to subscribe to its joints and end effector pose events.
-> It will schedule an automatic subscribtion after its unlock.
+> It will schedule an automatic subscription after its unlock.

 ### Navigation and Session Members
 Apart from object types, the `Arcor2Session` class maintains a collection of scenes, projects, and packages.